nONPROFIT Certificate Tuition & Financial Aid

-For the 2013-2014 academic year, tuition for the 80-hour certificate series is $1400.
-Although it costs significantly more than this amount to offer the course, generous support from the Vermont Community Foundation, the TDBank Foundation, the Windham Foundation, the National Life Group Charitable Foundation and the Virginia Wellington Cabot Foundation enable us to keep the tuition reasonable.
+For the 2015-2016 academic year, tuition for the 80-hour nonprofit certificate series is $1500.
+Although it costs significantly more than this amount to offer the course, generous support from the Vermont Community Foundation, the TDBank Charitable Fund, and the A.D.
+Henderson Foundation enable us to keep the tuition reasonable.
 We will also work with each student to develop a viable financial plan.

-Marlboro is also a proud partner of the New England Grassroots Environmental Fund and the Vermont Foodbank.
-These key hub organizations have joined with Marlboro to offer matching scholarships for the Certificate to their member organizations.
+Marlboro is also a proud partner of the Vermont Foodbank.
+This key hub organization has joined with Marlboro to offer matching scholarships for the Certificate to their member organizations.
 Eligibility is by invitation.

 Resources for Financial Aid: Overview